dt-apac-services/training-log-monitoring/4-log-processing.md

 ```

-In above Dynatrace structured log you can see the original log line in the `content` field.
+In above Dynatrace structured log, you can see the original log line in the `content` field.
 The other fields are added either by Dynatrace OneAgent before sending the logs or by Dynatrace Server after ingesting the line.

 `dt.entity.process`, `dt.entity.process_group_instance`,`dt.host_group.id`,`dt.entity.host` are all examples of fields added by Dynatrace OneAgent.
 Some of the other fields like `timestamp`,`status`, `loglevel` are added by Server after parsing the line (based on built-in parsing rule or custom rules).

-Therefore, when using `Rule testing` either click `Download sample log` button, to get the latest line based on the `Matcher` value (recommended), or specify entry in the following format.
+Therefore, when using `Rule testing`, either click `Download sample log` button to get the latest line based on the `Matcher` value (recommended), or specify entry in the following format.

 ```log
 {